Learn to Hunt

 Contact Information by County

-What makes Iowa's REAP program unique from other similar efforts throughout the country is its many opportunities for people to get involved.
-Whether you have very specific or very broad interests in resource enhancement and protection, there are places in REAP's public participation elements for you to make a difference.
+Iowa's REAP program is unlike other similar efforts throughout the country in that it provides many opportunities for people to get involved.
+Whether that includes becoming a member of your County REAP Committee or just chatting with friends and neighbors about the importance of REAP, there are places in REAP's public participation elements for you to make a difference.

 Tammie Krausman, REAP Coordinator